Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

 Pumpkin contains vitamins A, E, and C

 Fiber is not the only helpful substance that pumpkin has an abundance of.
-Pumpkin also offers your dog vitamin A, E, C, potassium, and iron.
+Pumpkin also offers your dog vitamins A, E, C, potassium, and iron.
 Let’s dive into why these vitamins are so helpful to include in your pup’s diet.

 Vitamin A is a must-have for your pup.
 If you want your pet to properly maintain their coat, muscles, nerves, and skin, ensure they have enough vitamin A in their diet to do so.
 This is especially relevant for pregnant dogs.
 If your dog’s coat looks different than usual, you might find that they are vitamin A deficient.
 Don’t worry — you can remedy this fairly easily.